 Intro to Transportation provides an overview of transportation modalities including automobiles, trucks, trains, boats, and planes.
 A focus of the course is on gasoline engines, diesel engines, alternative fuels, electric, and operating characteristics of each respective type of engine.
-This course covers engine support systems such as lubrication systems, cooling systems, ignition systems, fuel and exhaust systems.
+This course covers engine support systems such as lubrication systems, cooling systems, ignition systems, electrical systems, fuel and exhaust systems.
 Students will practice diagnosis and basics of repair/reconditioning of related components such as small engine cylinder heads, valve train components, and engine blocks.
-Students will earn Torque certifications through The National Coalition of Certification Centers (NC3).
+Students will earn the Snap-On Multimeter and Battery Starting & Charging certifications through The National Coalition of Certification Centers (NC3).